abbas-taher/wordladder-search-problem/README.md

 This will produce two paths, one for dictList and other for wordList:

-     ['hit', 'hot', 'dot', 'dog', 'fog']
-     ['hit', 'hot', 'lot', 'dot', 'dog', 'fog']
+     ['hit', 'hot', 'dot', 'dog', 'fog']           # using dictList ['hit', 'hot', 'lot', 'dot', 'dog', 'fog']    # using wordList

 So why is one path longer than the other, even though both lists contain the same set of words?
-If you look curefully you will see that both lists are ordered differently, in which case the ladder method traverses the search tree along a different path depending on what it sees first at each recursion; thus, returning the first path it reaches to the every end.
-Of course, this is not good enough because we are interested in finding the shortest path amongst all possible paths.
+If you look curefully you will see that both lists are ordered differently, in which case the ladder method traverses the search tree along a different path depending on what it sees first at each recursion; thus, returning the first path it finds.

+To fully understand this, we need to look at the tree we are trying to search based on the recursion order.
+For example, for the dictList, the tree below represents the different branches that actually produces a final path.
+There are other branches that do not, in which case they are not listed here.
+As you can see the first path is the one printed above and it happens to be the shortest path as well.

+    hit -> hot -> dot -> dog -> fog
+    hit -> hot -> dot -> lot -> log -> dog -> fog
+    hit -> hot -> dot -> log -> dog -> fog
+    hit -> hot -> lot -> log -> fog
+    hit -> hot -> lot -> log -> dog -> fog
+    hit -> hot -> lot -> dot -> dog -> fog

+When we shuffled the words and use wordList instead, the path found becomes longer.
+Here, it happens to be the last branch in the above list.

 It is important to note that the recursive algorithm uses backtracking to generate the full path.
 This is illustrated by the lines below.
 Here, if the *pathlist* returned by the recursive call to ladder, is not empty it is concatenated to the begin-word and then returned to the parent call.
 As a result the full path list gets built and then propagated back to the first ladder called by the *find* method.